Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Mississippi State vs. Vanderbilt College Football Odds, Plays and Insights

-SEC rivals square off when the Mississippi State Bulldogs (3-3, 0-0 SEC) visit the Vanderbilt Commodores (2-5, 0-0 SEC) on Saturday, October 23, 2021 at Vanderbilt Stadium.
-Mississippi State is favored by 20.5 points.
-The contest has an over/under of 51 points.
+The Mississippi State Bulldogs (3-3, 0-0 SEC) are 20.5-point favorites when they visit the Vanderbilt Commodores (2-5, 0-0 SEC) in a SEC matchup on Saturday, October 23, 2021 at Vanderbilt Stadium.
+The total has been set at 51.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.